riceissa/issarice.com/wiki/emacs.md

     I use `C-c C-x C-o`.
     I used to have a separate "Timesheet" section containing all clocked tasks with general task names like "Miscellaneous Wikipedia work", but these days I just clock tasks on the specific tasks themselves.
-(It sounds obvious in retrospect.)
+This allows for a more granular look at what I have been working on.
+(It sounds obvious in retrospect that this new system is better, but it took me some time to realize this.)

 -   I have a clock table with `:block today` that shows the time tracked for the current day.
     I update this table with `C-c C-c`.
     I have a second clock table with the current month's interval, e.g.
-    `:tstart "<2017-07-01>" :tend "<2017-08-01>"`.
+    `:tstart "<2017-07-01>" :tend "<2017-08-01>"` for the month of July 2017.
 This way I can get a rough idea of how much I have been working for the current month.
+    Occasionally I create temporary clock tables within a task (to see how much total time I have spent on a task) or for all time (to try to get a long-term view of what I've been spending time on).

 -   The whole file is tracked in [Git](git).
-    I have a mapping to quickly snapshot the current state of the file.
+    I have a defined function to quickly snapshot the current state of the file.

+-   I only track my time on weekdays, so that I can spend my weekends more "freely" without having to think about what I'm working on.
+I hope that this helps with relaxation and doing things more spontaneously, but I'm not sure how well it works.

 # See also